dankamongmen/raptorial/README.md

 [b698]: https://www.sprezzatech.com/bugs/show_bug.cgi?id=698

+## Multiple matching

+Rather than use a standard string search algorithm, we make use of the Aho-Corasick automaton.
+This allows us to match all patterns against a text at the same time.
+It is intended that this be replaced by the "advanced" variant of the algorithm, so that we can benefit from skips following partial prefix matches.

+## Backwards skipping

+When we are matching against a single string, there's no benefit from the somewhat elaborate Aho-Corasick construction.
+In the case where we are matching a single string, and that string contains at least two different characters, we instead use Boyer-Moore (*not* Boyer-Moore-Harspool), to benefit from skips.

 ## Filtered list lexing

 Whenever we lex a list (status or package), we can accept a DFA to walk whilst